 The rules in the State of Maryland for attorney advertising are codified in the Maryland Lawyer's Rules of Professional Conduct.
-These rules are set forth by the Maryland Bar outline what an attorney can and cannot advertise online for their firm.
+The bar rules in Maryland govern attorney advertisement.
 Before redesigning your law firm's website or beginning a new internet marketing campaign, it is important to read the rules in their entirety.

 The Maryland State Bar Association, Inc. - Visit the Maryland State Bar Association's (MSBA) website which provides information about the bar association and legal information to attorneys in Maryland, including the Maryland Rules of Professional Conduct, ethics opinions, and miscellaneous information pertaining to the practice of law in Maryland.
 The Maryland State Bar Association is located at:

 520 W. Fayette Street

 Maryland Court of Appeals - Visit the website for the Court of Appeals which is the highest state court in Maryland.
 Read reported and unreported court opinions regarding the court system in Maryland.
 The Court of Appeals is located at:

 Maryland Ethics Opinions - Find opinions on attorney ethical situations in Maryland provided by the Maryland State Bar Association.